lindaprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 When executing smart contract transactions, the system calculates and deducts the Energy required for each instruction sequentially.
 The consumption of Energy in an account follows these priority principles:

 1. Available Energy (obtained through staking or renting) in the account is first used.
-2. If that part of Energy is insufficient, the remaining part will be covered by burning TRX from the account at a fixed rate (0.0001 TRX per Energy unit).
+2. If that part of Energy is insufficient, the remaining part will be covered by burning LIND from the account at a fixed rate (0.0001 LIND per Energy unit).

 **Contract Energy Sharing Mechanism**

-For smart contract calls, to reduce the caller's costs, TRON allows contract deployers to bear a portion of the Energy consumption.
+For smart contract calls, to reduce the caller's costs, LINDA allows contract deployers to bear a portion of the Energy consumption.
 For specific details, please refer to the Contract Energy Sharing Mechanism section.

 Energy Deduction Rules:

 - Portion borne by the contract deployer:
     - Directly deducted from the available Energy in the deployer's account.
-TRX in the deployer's account will not be burned.
+LIND in the deployer's account will not be burned.
 - Portion borne by the contract caller:
     - Available Energy in the caller’s account is consumed first.
-    - If insufficient, the remaining part will be covered by burning TRX from the caller's account at a fixed rate.
+    - If insufficient, the remaining part will be covered by burning LIND from the caller's account at a fixed rate.

 <a id="dynamic-energy-model"></a>
 ## Dynamic Energy Model

-The Dynamic Energy Model is a resource-balancing mechanism on the TRON network.
+The Dynamic Energy Model is a resource-balancing mechanism on the LINDA network.
 It dynamically adjusts the Energy consumption of each contract based on its resource usage, promoting a more equitable distribution of Energy and preventing network resources from being excessively concentrated on a few popular contracts.
-For more details, see the [Introduction to Dynamic Energy Model](https://medium.com/tronnetwork/introduction-to-dynamic-energy-model-31917419b61a).

 ### How It Works

 If a contract consumes an excessive amount of Energy within a maintenance period (currently 6 hours), transactions calling that same contract will incur additional Energy costs in the next period.
 When the contract's resource usage returns to a reasonable level, the Energy cost for calling it will gradually return to normal.